CloudLabsAI-Azure/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

     ![Overview: Secure Score tile](../images/M1-T1-S8.png)

     > **Info**: The higher the score, the lower the identified risk level.
+    > **Note**: If you don't see the above recommendation that means it is not loaded yet to the control list and it could take up to 24 hours for all the recommendations to show up.
+It is possible that during lab time, this may not show up – which is the case sometimes.
+You can note down this step number then continue to the next exercise and verify this later.

 9. On the **Regulatory Compliance (1)** tile, you can get insights into your compliance posture based on continuous assessment of both Azure and hybrid cloud environments.
 This tile shows the following standards which are **Microsoft Cloud Security benchmark (2)**, and **Lowest compliance regulatory standard (3)** to view the data we first need to add **Security policies**.